-Warning: It is not recommended to use this option with a value of True as the XML-RPC API has been deprecated by Atlassian.
+Deprecated since version 1.2: It is not recommended to use this option with a value of True as the XML-RPC API has been deprecated by Atlassian as well as in this extension.
+This configuration option will have no effect in v1.3.
 Only use if required.